Rogue Device Detection in 5 Simple Steps

 3. Set up alert automation for unauthorized software

-And with InvGate Insight you can’t take this a step further, by harnessing the power of filters and smart tags to automatically categorize machines based on factors like their software installations.
+With InvGate Asset Management, you can take this a step further by harnessing the power of filters and smart tags to categorize machines automatically based on factors like their software installations.

 To establish a filter, navigate to Assets >> Filters.
 If you desire to create a dynamic tag for swift identification, head to the "Filters Applied" section and select "Quick Smart Tag."
 Designate a name for the tag, such as "Unapproved Software Installations," and pick a distinctive color for easy identification.
 Once set up, this dynamic tag will automatically categorize machines that meet the criteria you define.